Megan McArdle is Always Wrong…Health Insurance Reform/Great Depression edition

 This insurance company had an approach (unspecified in the linked article) to providing insurance.
 It’s approach did not survive a change of administrations, a change in the landscape of health care delivery and payment, the competition within the insurance market itself, and/or the problems that are face undercapitalized companies at any moment — and especially in a period of disruption in the financial markets.

 The company and its owners/managers made bets on certain expectations about the future.
 Those bets didn’t pay off.
 They go out of business.
 I’ve run my own small business and I don’t wish that outcome on anyone…but it is a fact of life in the marketplace: some folks don’t grab the gold ring.

 I’m a screaming liberal, social-safety-net, environmentalist, birkenstock-wearing**, Berkeley, California born and raised, Kremlin-on-the-Charles educated, Massachusetts-pointy-headed-university type, yellow-dog Democrat, and I got no problem with that.
 What’s McArdle’s excuse?

 * It’s relevant here because it suggests just how McArdle’s sources may have in fact connived in the regulatory relaxation that permitted the reckless behaviors that lay behind the recent near-collapse of the financial system.

 **Actually, I’ve never owned or even tried on a pair of Birkenstocks.
 They look ugly and uncomfortable to me … but you got to ride with the stereotype that brung ya.

-Image: Wilhelm Maria Hubertus Leibl, “The Newspaper Reader,” 1881.Explore posts in the same categories: bad writing, Health Care, Journalism and its discontents, libertarian nonsense, MSM nonsense, Pathetic excuses, ridicule comment below, or link to this permanent URL from your own site.
+Image: Wilhelm Maria Hubertus Leibl, “The Newspaper Reader,” 1881.bad writing, Health Care, Journalism and its discontents, libertarian nonsense, MSM nonsense, Pathetic excuses, ridicule comment below, or link to this permanent URL from your own site.